 Regardless of whether you're affected by a sun allergy, following these prevention tips can protect your skin from UV rays while still allowing you to soak up some sun.

-For more information on sun rash, check out the links on the next page.
+For more information on sun rash, check out the links below.

 - Aetna Intelihealth.
 "Sun Allergy (Photosensitivity)."
 (Accessed 7/25/09) http://www.intelihealth.com/IH/ihtIH/WS/9339/10710.html

 - American Academy of Dermatology.
 "The Sun and Your Skin."
 (Accessed 7/25/09) http://www.aad.org/public/publications/pamphlets/sun_sun.html

 - American Osteopathic College of Dermatology.
 "Polymorphous Light Eruption."
 (Accessed 7/25/09)http://www.aocd.org/skin/dermatologic_diseases/polymorphous_light_eruption.html